adamd3/BactSeq/README.md

   ```

 - **Functional annotation file**: CSV file containing functional categories for genes.
 Enrichment testing will be performed
   on results from differential gene expression contrasts.
-First column contains the gene ID (must match the gene IDs in `locus_tag` of the GFF annotation file); other columns are the functional groups (e.g. GO terms, but can be any functional categories).
+First column contains the gene ID (must match the gene IDs in `locus_tag` of the GFF annotation file); second column contains the functional groups (e.g. GO terms, but can be any functional categories).

   Example: